oplS17projects/2048-Game/README.md

 In the headings below, replace the silly names and GitHub handles with your actual ones.

 ### Henry Walker @viceroyvonsalsa
-will write the gui, user input, and block structures.
+Will work on the gui, block structures, and menu interface

-### Leonard Lambda @lennylambda
-will work on...

-### Frank Funktions @frankiefunk
-Frank is team lead.
-Additionally, Frank will work on...
+### Tim Barber @voxibanez
+Will work on user controls, sound, and leaderboard